 “We care about each of our clients in different ways, but this one is hitting you hard.
 I wonder why.”
-Rochelle’s comment was delivered with her usual straight forwardness, yet the tilt of her head and the tear in her eye showed she was perhaps thinking of one of her own clients.
+My therapist's comment was delivered with her usual straight-forwardness, yet the tilt of her head and the tear in her eye showed she was perhaps thinking of one of her own clients.
 As I watched, her unwavering professionalism wiped the droplets of sorrow from her eyes and she refocused on me.

 Why was Sam’s hospitalization catching in my throat?
-I mean, of course having a client receive a diagnosis of cancer for a third time when the first two had nearly killed him was devastating.
-For him and his family and friends, and, although unacknowledged by anyone, for his therapist who had worked with him weekly for the past year.
-Unacknowledged, that is, until now, when I sat on the other side of the client-therapist couch.
+I mean, of course having an HIV+ client receive a diagnosis of cancer for a third time was devastating.
+I hadn't acknowledged how it was affecting me, that is, until now, when I sat on the other side of the client-therapist couch.
 As a gay man who had grown up in the shadow of the AIDS pandemic, I felt Sam's situation on a gut level.

 “Have you ever had a client face death before?”

 “And does Sam’s feel familiar to any other?”
 Her words came with deceiving tenderness.
-Not because they lacked compassion, but they were also as sharp as a surgeon’s scalpel.
+Not from lack of compassion, but because they were sharp as a surgeon’s scalpel.
 I closed my eyes and tilted my head back a bit.
 I allowed my mind to free-associate, knowing it would follow the trail of acrid crumbs back to their source.
 When, moments later, I stumbled into a set of black, old-school Converse high tops with orange laces, my eyes snapped open.

 “What came up?”

-Rochelle gave a slight nod, her eyes widening a bit in a knowing way as her bottom lip protruded forward almost undetectably.
+My therapist gave a slight nod, her eyes widening a bit in a knowing way.
+Her bottom lip protruded forward almost undetectably.
 I was grateful to have a witness as I realized the connection between Jamie and Sam; two humans no one else on the planet would associate with one another.

 “He had breath-taking eyes, the kind you were jealous of as a girl.”
 These were the words of another classmate, uttered when recalling what little was known about this scrawny boy who was a few years younger than she and I. People used to say this about him I suppose, but when I began working with him in his 30s, all light had drained from them.
 As if on cue, his picture faded from the bright-eyed, high top wearing skinny teen to an ashy skinned, sunken eyed dying man, fighting the ravaging effects of AIDS.

 “He was referred to me by his Hospice worker because he wanted to clear his conscience before he died.
-Neither of us knew we had previously known each other before his intake session.”
-My voice trailed off as more fragments bubbled to the surface of my mind.
+Neither of us realized we had previously known each other until his intake session.”
+My voice trailed off as more fragments bubbled to the surface.